frockenstein/flog/content/notes/kanban.md

 * The study of variation in industry started in the 20's with Walter Shewhart and evolved with the work of W. Edwards Deming, Joseph Duran, and David  Chambers throughh the late 20th century.
 * A study of variation and its statistical analysis method is at the heart of both the Toyota Production System (and hence Lean) and Six Sigma
-* The work of W. Edwards Deming and Joseph Duran were major inspirations of the work of the Software Engineering INstitute at Carnegie Mellon and the Capability Maturity Model.
+* The work of W. Edwards Deming and Joseph Duran were major inspirations of the work of the Software Engineering Institute at Carnegie Mellon and the Capability Maturity Model.
 * Shewhart divided sources of variation into two categories: those internal to the process, and those external to it.
 * Internal variations are typically work item size, type, class of service, irregular flow, rework.
 * External variations are innumerable, but often things like requirements abiguitiy, expedite requests, market factors, staffing factors, challenges in scheduling and overhead.